Santhosh04v/Exercise-07-Multiplexer-and-De--multiplexer/README.md

-# Exercise-07-Multiplexer-and-De-multiplexer
+Developed by:

+RegisterNumber:

-### AIM: To implement 4 X1 multiplexer and 1X4 de multiplexer using verilog and validate its outputs
+AIM: To implement 4 X1 multiplexer and 1X4 de multiplexer using verilog and validate its outputs

-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher

-### SOFTWARE REQUIRED:   Quartus prime
+SOFTWARE REQUIRED:   Quartus prime

-### THEORY
+THEORY

-## What are Multiplexer and Demultiplexer?
+What are Multiplexer and Demultiplexer?

 In-network transmission, both the multiplexer and demultiplexer are combinational circuits.
 A multiplexer selects an input from several inputs then it is transmitted in the form of a single line.
 An alternative name of the multiplexer is MUX or data selector.
 A demultiplexer uses one input signal and generates many.
 So it is known as Demux or data distributor.

-## What is a Multiplexer?
+What is a Multiplexer?

 The multiplexer is a device that has multiple inputs and single line output.
 The select lines determine which input is connected to the output, and also increase the amount of data that can be sent over a network within a certain time.
 It is also called a data selector.

 The single-pole multi-position switch is a simple example of a non-electronic circuit of the multiplexer, and it is widely used in many electronic circuits.
 The multiplexer is used to perform high-speed switching and is constructed by electronic components.